liamb2535004/FinalProject/README.md

 # Final Project

-## Author: Liam Bohdjalian
+## Author: Liam Bohdjalian 2535004

 This is the final project for the course introduction to programming.
 It is designed to model a simplified college administration environment.

-## Usage Overview
+## Feature Overview
-- Stores students' addresses, names, gender, department, registered courses and ID.
-- Allows user to register students for courses and drop courses.
-- Allows user to add assignments to a course.
-- Stores courses' name, ID, credits, department, assignments and registered students.
-- Allows user to add assignments and students to the course.
-- Allows user to display scores of all students for each assignment as well as the final score.
+- Registration: Students may be added from the course or from the student class.
+Assignment grades will be updated accordingly.

+- Weighted Grading: Final student scores are calculated as a weighted average of all assignments in a course.

+- Automatic ID Generation: Unique, formatted IDs (S######, C-D##-##, D##, A##) are generated for students, courses, departments and assignments.

+- Validation: validation rules are enforced for postal codes (CDCDCD format) and department names (letters/spaces only).

+- Formatted Output: Scores are displayed in a readable table format, including final scores and assignment averages.

+## requirements:
+Java Development Kit (JDK) 17 or newer.

+Maven or Gradle (for dependency management and build).